stacey-w-taylor/synapseDocs/_articles/docker.md

 Note: There is a 100GB limit per repository [image layer](https://docs.docker.com/storage/storagedriver/#images-and-layers).

 Note: An alternate way to log in, rather than using a user name and password, is with an OAuth access token.
 This is unusual when using the Docker command line client, but may occur when using a Docker client within a system that authenticates using the OAuth protocol.
 In this case the 'user' field is ignored and the 'password' field is interpreted as the access token.
-To perform `docker pull` operations the OAuth token must have `View` scope.
-To perform `docker push` operations the token must have `View` and `Modify` scopes.
+To perform `docker pull` operations the OAuth token must have `download` scope.
+To perform `docker push` operations the token must have `download` and `modify` scopes.

 ``` console
 docker login -u <anything> -p <access token> docker.synapse.org